MeetMangrove/playbook/03-how/01-new_members.html.md

 _\(\*\) precision : we introduced a notion of rights \(with the 'tracks'\) to keep this freedom while taking more newcomers without endangering the integrity of the organisation : you cannot from the very beginning have the right to change the website only by yourself or integrate a new member.
 But you can help building peer to peer learning processes, work on co-living or co-working projects, work on the project helping people to switch to freelancing.._

-### Why does Mangrove sometimes feels like individual projects which align with the philosophy?
+### Why does Mangrove sometimes feel like a collection of individual projects which align with the philosophy?

 For the moment it might _feel_ like that indeed, but it isn’t in reality.
 To achieve the goal of Mangrove - creating and promoting a new work lifestyle, and creating the tools/frameworks/environment for that - a lot of different aspects of this lifestyle must be developed.
 This is why the granularity for each project is, for the moment, almost reduced to one person - but with growth, we will start having teams involved instead of individuals, and this trend is going to become stronger and stronger.